Navelina Orange

 CALIBER:

-The average caliber of this variety is medium size: the vast majority of pieces are above 75 mm.
+The average caliber of this variety is large, with the majority of pieces measuring above 80 mm.
 The minimum commercial caliber in Naranjas de Cullera for this variety is 67 mm.

 DURABILITY:

-It is kept in good condition up to 30 days after harvest (some pieces even more), always following our instructions for its conservation: remove them immediately from the box, spread them on a large surface, with temperature and humidity not extreme, without direct sunlight or heat sources, and discarding any piece that may spoil.
-This is a general rule, taking into account that they are perishable and without post-harvest treatments, it is also possible that some piece will spoil before 30 days.
+It can be kept in good condition for up to 30 days after harvesting (some pieces even longer), always following our instructions for preservation: immediately remove them from the box, spread them on a wide surface, with temperature and humidity not extreme, without direct sunlight or heat sources, and discard any pieces that may spoil.
+This is a general rule, considering that they are perishable and without post-harvest treatments, it is also possible that some pieces may spoil before 30 days.

-It may present aesthetic defects that do not affect its quality (see our blog in this regard).
-In advanced stages of its ripening it can be soft.
-Like all fresh oranges without post-harvest treatments, they do not peel completely well by hand.
+It may have aesthetic defects that do not affect its quality (see our blog for more information).
+In advanced stages of ripening, it can become soft and may change in flavor.
+Like all fresh oranges without post-harvest treatments, they do not peel well by hand.

 Hass Avocado